Plan an Alabama Vacation: 8 Fascinating Places to Eat, Stay and See

 What’s a vacation without a water park?!
-I think my husband and I love to visit them almost as much as my daughter does.
+I think my husband and I love to visit them almost as much as my son does.
 I found Point Mallard Park fascinating because its 700 acres are filled with awesome activities like hiking, ice skating, swimming in the wave pool or floating the lazy river.

 - Robert Trent Jones Golf Trail

 One of the biggest college sports rivalries is between Alabama and Auburn and in Alabama you’re either one or the other.
 But one place everyone can meet in the middle is golf.
 Recently, celebrating it’s 20th birthday the Robert Trent Jones Golf Trail is like the quarter back of the golf scene.
 Robert Trent Jones Trail offers 11 sites such as Ross Bridge near Birmingham and Lakewood in Point Clear.
 Tee times are priced between $46 and $81 for 27,36, and 54 hole facilities.
 And the picturesque settings you will see along the way are amazing.
 My father in law recently took up golf last year and I know he would love this place!

 Where to Stay in Alabama